 The life force of the vegetation provided energy for the ticking bomb.
 The horses whinnied as the lines of light continued to pulsate.
 John collapsed, Genevieve expanded the barrier and all hell broke loose.
 In a single flash of light, the entire landscape around them had turned into barren desert.
 The magyk released seeped into the ground beneath their feet.
 Even the ground behind the barrier was devastated.
 The barrier had only protected human life.
 The entire army of the enemy was annihilated.
 Their battle standard stuck in the middle of a lifeless expanse, the cloth charred and tattered.
 It rippled in the harsh and arid wind, symbol of a titanic display of magyk.
 Such was the price of greed for power and it was a heavy expense to pay.

+Soon, the entire party returned to Arzen, the bugle was sounded and the people returned.
+On the day of his coronation, Gabriel stood before the people, face solemn and eyes filled with pity.
+The crowd was tired and insatiable, thus deafening noise filled the plaza of the castle.
+Upon a balcony that overlooked the plaza, Gabriel was crowned king, with Genevieve as his queen.
 He spoke to the people “I come before you today, your newly anointed king.
 I speak before you, however, not as one above you, but as one among you.
 The city has taken incredible losses.
 Lives have been sacrificed.
 Families have been torn apart, friendships ripped asunder.
 I have been there, through everything you had.
 I have been there, with the best interests of the people at heart.
 It will be difficult, but no matter what fate throws at us, we will be ready.
 I know, you have lost so much.
 You have little if not nothing at all left.
 The city lies in ruins, the people’s spirit in shambles.
 But we will stand up!
 We will restore what was lost!
 We will fight for our freedom!
 But most of all, we will fight for each other!
 Let brotherhood and friendship reign in the city.
 Help and be ready to accept help.
 Swallow your pride and start anew.
 Perhaps someday, the glory of the Arzen Kingdom will rise once more!”

 The crowd stood in deafening silence.
 The king’s words working their way into their hearts.
 Slowly, they broke into applause.
 Slowly, the chanted “Long live King Gabriel!
 Long live Queen Genevieve!”
 Gabriel smiled as he saw the people’s eyes filled with hope.
 The Arzen Kingdom was rising anew from the ashes of the old age.
 Now was the beginning of a new age of peace and prosperity.